Safety first, before tools

 No. Many emergency boiler repairs are sensible and cost-effective.
 We’ll explain the condition, age and options clearly so you can decide.

 Turn the boiler off if it’s behaving erratically.
 Catch any leaks safely.
 Don’t remove covers or attempt repairs yourself.
+If it’s a total shutdown, this helps: Heating and hot water both gone?

 Don’t keep refreshing search results.
 Call us, explain what’s happening, and we’ll tell you exactly what to do next.